General Information About Paranasal Sinus and Nasal Cavity Cancer

 - Being exposed to certain chemicals or dust in the workplace can increase the risk of paranasal sinus and nasal cavity cancer.

-- Possible signs of paranasal sinus and nasal cavity cancer include sinus problems and nosebleeds.
+- Signs of paranasal sinus and nasal cavity cancer include sinus problems and nosebleeds.

 - Tests that examine the sinuses and nasal cavity are used to detect (find) and diagnose paranasal sinus and nasal cavity cancer.